Presidential Hopefuls: Michele Bachmann

 The National Right to Life Committee also rates Bachmann’s congressional voting record as 100% pro-life.

-A recipient of the 2010 Distinguished Leader Award from the Susan B. Anthony List, one of the nation’s premier pro-life organizations, Bachmann has been an outspoken leader in the national effort to defund Planned Parenthood and has made repealing 2010 Patient Protection and Affordable Care Act, the healthcare reform law championed by President Obama, a priority.
+A recipient of the 2010 Distinguished Leader Award from the Susan B. Anthony List, one of the nation’s premier pro-life organizations, Bachmann has been an outspoken leader in the national effort to defund Planned Parenthood and has made repealing the Patient Protection and Affordable Care Act, the health-care reform law championed by President Obama, a priority.

 Bachmann argues that the repeal of Obamacare is necessary because of “a very concerning loophole” that could channel public funds to businesses that perform abortions.